kyle-williams-1/bsonic/README.md

 - **Type-aware parsing**: Automatically detects and parses booleans, numbers, and dates
 - **Full-text search**: Support for MongoDB text search with configurable search modes
 - **MongoDB compatible**: Generates BSON that works with the latest MongoDB Go driver
+- **Extensible architecture**: Easy to add new query languages and output formatters
+- **Configurable**: Flexible configuration system for language and formatter selection

 ## Installation